 - Sagrada Familia – the most impressive building in the city.
 This architectural gem was started by Gaudí and has taken years to be completed.

-- Park Güell – the perfect place to get a panoramic view of Barcelona, and discover more architecture pieces from Gaudí.
+- Park Güell – the perfect place to get a panoramic view of Barcelona, and discover more architectural pieces from Gaudí.

 - Barcelona Cathedral – Located in the Gothic Quarter, this 13th-century cathedral is a must-see attraction.
 You can also go to the rooftop for great views.